isfe-team/admin-seed/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

+> For vsc users, if you use decorators in scf files, you need to add a `jsconfig.json` or `tsconfig.json` file, and config `experimentalDecorators`.
+If you installed vetur, you should turn off `vetur.validation.script`.

 ## Compatibility

 We prefer to use `src/polyfills.js` to centrally manage polyfills.
 You can use `src/polyfills.js` to import polyfills as you need, you can uncomment or add what you want.
 For more informations, you can see `src/polyfills.js`.